ASIAN CULTURE AND MEDIA ALLIANCE ADVISORY BOARD

 Assemblywoman, 65th State District

-Young Kim is the first Korean American Republican Woman ever to serve in the California state legislature, and the first Asian American to represent the cities of the 65th Assembly District in Sacramento.
+Young O. Kim is an American politician, the first Korean American Republican Woman ever to serve in the California state legislature, and the first Asian American to represent the cities of the 65th Assembly District in Sacramento.

 Suh Dae Won